NCAR/ppro/INTEGRATION_GUIDE.md

 ### Step 3: Update Module Paths

-The Fortran modules from ppro-lib will be automatically available through the CMake target interface.
+The Fortran modules from ppro will be automatically available through the CMake target interface.

 If you need to explicitly set paths, add:
 ```cmake